Stretch Banding vs Shrink Wrapping in Pharma Packaging

 ⚙️ Speed and Automation

-Stretch Banding: ✅ High-speed systems with flexible inline integration, ideal for batch changeovers.
+Stretch Banding: ✅ High-speed systems with flexible inline integration.
+This is ideal for batch changeovers.

-Shrink Wrapping: ⚠️ Fast but less adaptable due to fixed tunnel configurations.
+Shrink Wrapping: ⚠️ While fast, it is less adaptable due to fixed tunnel configurations.

 💷 Material Cost Comparison

-Stretch Banding: ✅ Up to 70% less film required, reducing plastic usage and cost.
+Stretch Banding: ✅ Requires up to 70% less film, which reduces both plastic usage and cost.

-Shrink Wrapping: ❌ Full enclosure means more film and higher per-pack cost.
+Shrink Wrapping: ❌ Full enclosure means more film is needed, resulting in a higher per-pack cost.

 Compliance and Regulatory Requirements

-Both methods can comply with MHRA, EU, and FDA guidelines for tamper evidence and safety.
+Both methods can meet the guidelines set by MHRA, EU, and FDA concerning tamper evidence and safety.
 However, stretch banding offers several compliance-friendly advantages:

-Easier to align with UK and EU sustainability targets
+Easier alignment with UK and EU sustainability targets.

 Final Verdict: Which Is Right for Your Line?